Amazon’s new mass-market grocery store format opening in California

 Amazon has posted job openings for roles in what appear to be future Fresh locations elsewhere in California, the Chicago suburbs and Seattle — though it hasn’t confirmed specific locations or timelines.

 The Fresh store adds to Amazon’s growing portfolio of physical retail stores, including its Go convenience stores, equipped with sensors that allow customers to be billed for purchases without going through a traditional checkout; the larger Go Grocery stores, with a new location planned in Redmond; and some 514 Whole Foods Market locations — with an additional 34 in development.
-Amazon also has dedicated stores selling books and merchandise that is popular on its online site.
+Amazon also has dedicated stores selling books and merchandise that are popular on its online site.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.